Skip to main content

 Today, you can see dog teams and mushers out on multi-use trails training for a race, or just out enjoying the scenery and doing what they love.
 If you encounter a musher and team of dogs on the trail, please give them plenty of space and approach the team only if the musher says it's okay to do so.

-Not all trails and areas are open and suitable for snowmushing, and many parking areas may not accommodate large trailers.
-Please check with the NH State Parks or The NH Mushers Association
+Not all trails and areas are open and suitable for snow mushing, and many parking areas may not accommodate large trailers.
+Please check our Mushing page or contact The NH Mushers Association

 To ensure a pleasurable and safe visit for both snow mushers and park visitors, please take the time to familiarize yourself with the Division of Parks and Recreation's Rules and Trail Etiquette.